 The deaf education programme for training Teachers of the Deaf was founded in 1919 and was the first University-based professional training programme in the UK.
 Manchester currently has the only Professor of Deaf Education in the UK and is also the foremost centre for audiology training in Europe.

-Whether you want to train as an audiologist or speech and language therapist, or learn how to conduct research in one of these areas, Manchester can offer the ideal environment in which to study speech and hearing.
+Whether you want to train as an audiologist or a Teacher of the Deaf, or learn how to conduct research in audiology or deaf education, Manchester can offer the ideal environment in which to study.